 We measure the nature and severity of a variety of belief distortions in market reactions to hundreds of economic news events using a new methodology that synthesizes estimation of a structural asset pricing model with algorithmic machine learning to quantify bias.
-We estimate that investors systematically overreact to perceptions about multiple fundamental shocks in a macro-dynamic system, generating asymmetric compositional effects when real-world events illicit several counteracting perceived shocks.
-We show that belief overreaction to all shocks can lead the market to over- or underreact to events, amplifying or dampening volatility.
+We estimate that investors systematically overreact to perceptions about multiple fundamental shocks in a macro-dynamic system, generating asymmetric com- positional effects when real-world events produce conflicting signals with counteracting market implications.
+We show that such events can lead the market to underreact to news, even when investors overreact to all shocks.